jtsampson/notes/java-8-features.md

 ```

 #### Mapping
-Mapping allows us to apply a function to each element of a collection and collect it into a stream.
+The `.map()` method allows us to apply a function to each element of a collection and collect it into a new stream.
 ```java
 // Transform a list of type String into a list of Path List<String> uris = new ArrayList<>();
 uris.add("C:\\My.txt");
 Stream<Path> stream = uris.stream().map(uri -> Paths.get(uri));
 ```
-Use `.flatMap()` to obtain a stream from the child elements of a collection of parents.
+The `.flatMap()` method allows us to obtain a stream from the child elements of a collection of parents.
 ```java
 // Create a list of all childrens toys
 List<Parent> parents = new ArrayList<>();